-When non-tenure-track faculty are initially hired, do they receive a formal campus-wide orientation? □ Yes □ No Are non-tenure-track faculty paid for time spent attending orientation?
-Full-time: \square Yes \square No Part-time: \square Yes \square No What is covered during this orientation?
-For example, does orientation only cover general institutional information and human resources material or are faculty roles and expectations also reviewed?
-Is an online orientation available for faculty who may not be able to attend an on-campus orientation scheduled during business hours? □ Yes □ No Do policies at the campus level also indicate they should receive a formal orientation at the department level? □ Yes □ No
+When non-tenure-track faculty are initially hired, do they receive a formal ori department? entation to the □ Yes □ No Are non-tenure-track faculty paid for time spent attending orientation?
+Full-time: ☐ Yes ☐ No Part-time: ☐ Yes ☐ No What is covered during this orientation?
+For example, does orientation coverinformation and human resources material only or are faculty roles and expereviewed? •